 To set up your schedule, you will need to use a cell phone app or go online with your computer.

-How does this differ from the app I am using now?
+4. How does the Pill Drill differ from the app I am using now?

 I think the Pill Drill would keep me on track a little better.
 The scanning device right on the pill bottle/container will help with recording.
 We seem to forget to record between taking the pill and getting to the phone to record it.
 Possibly with the pill being right with the device will help this not to be a problem.

-My phone app will track everyone in the family, though Pill Drill is working on this.
+However, my present phone app will track everyone in the family.
 Also, my phone app handles everything to do with my health: doctor’s appointments, notes, vital signs, weight, ever connects with a food diary if I so wish.
 I can download any or all of this information to take or send to my doctors and caregivers.
-And it only costs a couple dollars.
+And it only costs a couple of dollars.

 I believe two people could use the same device if you don’t have too many drugs between the two of you.
 But it may be confusing to do so.